-Promoting your brand during the holidays requires you to develop marketing strategies in advance
+Promoting your brand during the holiday season requires you to develop marketing strategies in advance

 It’s that time of year once again!
-People are putting up their Christmas decorations and holiday shoppers are rushing malls and online businesses in search of gifts and goodies for their loved ones.
+People are putting up their Christmas decorations.
+Holiday shoppers are rushing to malls and online businesses in search of gifts and goodies for their loved ones.

 Every year, around the holidays, marketers set out strategies for attracting and converting browsing shoppers into paying clients.
 While it may seem as if you just finished planning last year’s holiday campaign, every new year brings new opportunities and challenges.
-That is especially the case now, as consumers and businesses navigate holiday gift-giving, celebrations, annual vacations, and other end-of-year activities in the aftermath of the pandemic.
+That is especially the case now, as consumers and businesses navigate holiday gift-giving, celebrations, annual vacations, and other end-of-year activities in the middle of an economic downturn.

-Holiday retail sales are predicted to rise 7% to 9% this year over last.
+Holiday retail sales are predicted to rise by 3.3% this year despite what economists are referring to as an impending recession.
 Furthermore, analysts are predicting even higher e-commerce sales growth.
-As a result, putting a good communications plan in place early on is critical to success.
+As a result, putting a good communications plan into place early on is critical for success.
 If you don’t have a communications plan in place by the time Black Friday – the unofficial start of the holiday shopping season – approaches, you should know that time is running out.

 Of course, you aren’t the only company looking forward to this time of year.
 Hopefully, your Christmas public relations and marketing plans are already in the works so that you can get a head start over your competitors.
 After all, for stores and e-tailers alike, the holiday season is often the busiest and most profitable.
 During the peak Christmas season, advertising bid prices can skyrocket to up to 140% of the normal rates.